qmacro/cloud-platform-workflow-virtual-pilot/exercises/03/readme.md

 This establishes access to OData services, specifically those at path `/sap/opu/odata`.
 Many standard OData services in an SAP system are available here, and the one we'll use later is too.

-_Note: For test purposes, you could also have specified simply `/` as the URL Path to make every HTTP-based resource in the ES5 system available._
+> For test purposes, you could also have specified simply `/` as the URL Path to make every HTTP-based resource in the ES5 system available.

 This is the sort of thing that you should see when you've completed this step: